savinu-hasalanka/oop-tutorials/README.md

 * This repository contains answers for the tutorials of the OOP Module.
 * Answers will be uploaded every Wednesday.
-* Feel free to contact me through my university email if you need any clarifications.
+* Feel free to contact me through my university email or LinkedIn if you need any clarifications.

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)&nbsp;